hissssst/pathex/guides/tutorials/basics.md

 # Basics

 This guide will show the basics of `Pathex`.
 This is the best place to start learning `Pathex`.
-It won't take more than 5 minutes.
+It won't take more than 5 minutes to read.

-As README says, Pathex is a library for working with collections and nested key-value structures.
+As [README](README.md) says, Pathex is a library for working with collections and nested key-value structures.
-Pathex uses a powerful functional abstraction called a lens (in Pathex we call it path or path-closure, you'll later see why).
+Pathex uses a powerful functional abstraction called a __lens__ (in Pathex we call it __path__ or __path-closure__, you'll later see why).
 Path is a basically a path to a value in a nested structure, almost like filesystem path.
+With this path you can __use__ some verbs to get, set, delete or update the value in the structure.

 ## Create paths

 First of all, we need to know how to create paths.
-A path can be created with the `Pathex.path/2` macro.
+A simple path can be created with the `Pathex.path/2` macro.

-For example:
+### For example:

 ```elixir
 p = path :x / :y